TECHNICAL BARRIERS TO TRADE: TRANSPARENCY

 Standards are addressed by the TBT Agreement in a separate Code of Good Practice for the preparation, adoption and application of standards (Annex 3).
 Standardizing bodies that have accepted or withdrawn from the Code are required to notify the WTO and the ISO/IEC Information Centre.
 These notifications are contained in WTO document series “G/TBT/CS/N/#”.
 The WTO ISO Standards Information Gateway contains information on the Standardizing bodies that have accepted the Code and their work programmes.

 The publication requirements are designed to advertise a member's intent to regulate as well as to provide access to the final texts of regulations.
 This way, members, and other interested parties can become acquainted with them, have an opportunity to comment and/or adapt to the new requirements.
 The list of members' publications is available on the TBT IMS.

-Work on transparency in the TBT Committee back to top
+Work on transparency in the TBT Committee

 - Decisions and recommendations adopted by the TBT Committee related to transparency can be found here.

 - 8 November 2016: Eighth Special Meeting on Information Exchange

 - 17 June 2014: Report of the Chairman on the Thematic Session on Transparency (Informal meeting, Geneva)